rareval48/BasicCAD/README.md

 <img src="https://user-images.githubusercontent.com/71342195/95610528-786b3f80-0a2e-11eb-8730-e12450ab6f56.png" width="400">

 ### Reflection
 This was way easier than SolidWorks and it was way easier to add new parts to new sketches.
+In my opinion it is way easier to mirror different parts and add different just add little details to a part.
+Unlike in SolidWorks that would take you a long time just to add or mirror an object.

 ---